mrsum/webpack-svgstore-plugin/README.md

 ...
 //load plugins
 plugins: [
-  //create svg spirte from /path/to/*.svg new SvgStore('/path/to/folder/svg', '/path/to/output/sprite.svg'), {
+  //create svg sprite from /path/to/*.svg new SvgStore('/path/to/folder/svg', '/path/to/output/sprite.svg'), {
     prefix: 'icon-',
     svg: {